Work

 I'm currently working as a full stack developer at viable.
 I get to work with various technologies and frameworks simultaneously,

 which I really enjoy.
-Lately, there's been a lot of React, Angular, Spring
+Lately, there's been a lot of React, Spring Boot,

 Before I joined viable in 2023, I was a frontend developer at